3.5. Engineered devices for solar tracking

 With this type of tracker, it's fairly sophisticated in that it's a computer-controlled tracker.
 There is a little computer in here that runs some very sort of mid-complexity algorithm that knows the latitude of your location, where you are-- Las Cruces, New Mexico, 32 degrees latitude-- and it knows the day of the year-- for example, January 28, day 28-- and it knows the time of the day-- 2:00.

-With that information, it can predict exactly the angle of the sun, relative to east and west and it knows to turn the tracker exactly that many degrees every day to point directly to the sun.
-This increases the efficiency or the amount of electricity that comes from the solar panels but you have some additional complexity in your system.
-These are what's called active trackers, in that it requires electrical motors, it require some mechanical components, some electrical components, and it tracks the sun, but you get more electricity from this type of system.
+With that information, it can predict exactly the angle of the sun, relative to east and west, and it knows to turn the tracker exactly that many degrees every day to point directly to the sun.
+This increases the efficiency or the amount of electricity that comes from the solar panels, but you have some additional complexity in your system.
+These are what's called active trackers, in that it requires electrical motors, it requires some mechanical components, some electrical components, and it tracks the sun, but you get more electricity from this type of system.

 You can see on this structure here that we have a couple of instruments that are being used to characterize the sun's energy.
 These are called pyranometers.
 They are reading the amount of sunlight so we know how much energy is striking the surface.
 And, from that, we can see how much energy the panels are delivering to us and determine the efficiency of the panels.
 So a lot of instrumentation is going in this because this is an evaluation system, but this might be a system that might go into, for example, a desert environment over several acres that might be a large scale electrical production.